-At the end of both Key Stage One and Two pupils take part in National SATs tests which are madeup of two different papers.
-The first being arithmetic, which focusses on the four rules and the ability to use known maths facts fluently.
+At the end of both Key Stage One and Two pupils take part in National SATs tests which are made upof two different papers.
+The first being arithmetic, which focuses on the four rules and the ability to use known maths facts fluently.
 The second focuses on reasoning and the ability to apply mathematical understanding to everyday life.
 These are both timed and pupils are given opportunities across all areas of the curriculum to apply their knowledge and rehearse test techniques in order for them to gain confidence and be able to achieve their potential.

-Children are encouraged to assess their own abilities from years 1 - 6 through self-assessmentand also peer assessment.
+Children are encouraged to assess their own abilities from years 1 - 6 through self-assessment adalso peer assessment.

 All work is marked in line with the school's marking policy.
-Both written and verbal feedbacks areto move children's learning forward.
+Both written and verbal feedbacks are used to move children's learning forward.